magneticio/vamp.io/content/documentation/how vamp works/v1.0.0/concepts-and-components.md

 ## Vamp Components

 ### Dependencies
-Vamp has three dependencies a secure key-value store, a SQL database, and Elasticsearch for aggregated metrics.
+Vamp has four dependencies a secure key-value store, a SQL database, a secure data stream for events and Elasticsearch for aggregated metrics.

 #### Hashicorp Vault
 Vamp uses Hashicorp Vault as a secure key-value to store the namespaces configurations, workflow scripts and Vamp Gateway Agent (VGA) configuration.

+#### NATS Streaming Server
+Vamp uses NATS Streaming Server as a secure, durable data stream for events.
+This forms the core of Vamp's event-driven model and is principally used to communicate network topology changes within environments and to communicate release policy changes across environments.

 #### MySQL
 Vamp uses MySQL to store the definitions and current states of the services, gateways and workflows.
 The SQL database is also used to store the user role definitions and users.
 All data is securely stored.